Preparation of Low Entropy Correlated Many-body States via Conformal Cooling Quenches

 \emph{Adiabatic conformal cooling in the fermionic Hubbard model}---We next consider the adiabatic protocol applied to the fermionic Hubbard model, $H = - \sum_{<i, j>, \sigma } t_{ij} c^\dagger_{i \sigma} c_{j \sigma} + U \sum_i n_{i \uparrow} n_{i \downarrow} - \mu \sum_{i \sigma} n_{i \sigma}$.
 Here, we focus on the Mott insulating phase at half-filling with $t / U \ll 1$ and $T < U$.
 While the fermions' motion is quenched, their spins interact via an effective anti-ferromagnetic Heisenberg interaction, $H_{\textrm{eff}} = \sum_{\left<i, j \right>} J_{ij} [ \mathbf{S}_i \cdot \mathbf{S}_j - \frac{1}{4} ]$, where $J = 4 \frac{t_{ij}^2}{U}$ is the super-exchange coupling.

-In the Mott regime, adiabatic cooling is naturally realized if one can weakly modulate the depth of the optical potential, $V(\vec{x}) = -V_0(\vec{x}) \sum_{i=1}^d \cos(k \, x^i)^2 $, where $V_0(\vec{x})$ is slowly varying.
-Changing $V_0$ has three effects on the effective Hamiltonian: $U$ will increase, as the orbitals are further localized, $\mu$ will increase, as the trap is deeper and $t$ will decrease due to the barrier height.
+In the Mott regime where the dynamics are governed by $H_{\textrm{eff}}$, adiabatic cooling is naturally realized by decreasing $J$ in the bath region (relative to the system region); one can achieve this by weakly modulating the depth of the optical potential, $V(\vec{x}) = -V_0(\vec{x}) \sum_{i=1}^d \cos(k \, x^i)^2 $, where $V_0(\vec{x})$ is slowly varying and $k$ is the wavevector of optical lattice.
+Increasing $V_0$ has three effects on the effective Hamiltonian: $U$ will increase, as the orbitals are further localized, $\mu$ will increase, as the trap is deeper and $t$ will decrease due to the barrier height.
 Since $t$ is exponentially more sensitive than $U$ to the trap-depth, $\xi =\sqrt{ \frac{V_0}{E_r}}$ ($E_r$ is the recoil energy), the dominant effect is to modulate the hoppings \cite{hofstetter2002high}.
-Assuming $\mu$ is compensated to maintain half-filling, the super-exchange energy becomes $J_{ij} \propto \xi^2(x) e^{- 4 \xi(x) }$, precisely the desired modulation (Fig.~\ref{fig:hub}b).
-Fortuitously, a small modulation in $V_0$ is already capable of dramatically reducing the system's temperature; for example, in the the 3D cubic Heisenberg model, a $6\%$ change in the trap depth can cool the system from $1.4 T_{\textrm{N}}$ \cite{Hulet2015} down to the N\'eel temperature, $T_{\textrm{N}}$ \cite{suppinfo}.
-While the above discussion assumed that $t / U \ll 0, T \ll U$, using determinantal Quantum Monte Carlo, we find that cooling occurs even \emph{outside} the Mott regime, so long as the initial entropy is less than $k_B \log(2)$ \cite{suppinfo}.
+Assuming $\mu$ is compensated to maintain half-filling, the super-exchange energy becomes $J_{ij} \propto \xi^2(x) e^{- 4 \xi(x) }$, precisely the desired modulation.
+Fortuitously, a small modulation in $V_0$ is already capable of dramatically reducing the system's temperature; for example, in the the 3D cubic Heisenberg model, a $6\%$ change in the lattice depth can cool the system from $1.4 T_{\textrm{N}}$ \cite{Hulet2015} down to the N\'eel temperature, $T_{\textrm{N}}$ \cite{suppinfo}.

+Note that in the above approach, we choose to scale $t$ but not $U$, which differs from the overall scaling, $H \to \lambda H$, we had initially used to motivate our work.
+Of course in the limit $t, T \ll U$, the conclusions are the same because the thermodynamics are governed by $H_{\textrm{eff}} \propto J = 4 t^2 / U $, so scaling $t$ does effectively enact an overall scaling of the Hamiltonian.
+But more generally, cooling only requires the criteria $\partial_t T(s; t,U) > 0$, which we have verified using determinantal quantum Monte Carlo \cite{suppinfo}, so long as the initial entropy density satisfies $s < k_B \log(2)$ \cite{dare2007interaction}.
+To this end, our proposal will also work away from the $t, T \ll U$ limit.